 Alcoholism affects people from all walks of life.
-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), more than 80,000 people die from alcohol-related deaths each year in the United States.
-And alcohol continues to be one of the nation’s most preventable causes of death, second only to tobacco and a poor diet/sedentary lifestyle.1
+According to the United States Centers for Disease Control (CDC), more than 88,000 people die from alcohol-related deaths each year in the United States.1 And alcohol continues to be one of the nation’s most preventable causes of death, second only to tobacco and a poor diet and a sedentary lifestyle.

 General Alcohol Statistics

-- More than 15 million people struggle with an alcohol use disorder in the United States, but less than eight percent of those receive treatment.1
+- An estimated 15 million people struggle with an alcohol use disorder in the United States, but less than 10% of them receive treatment.4

-- More than 65 million Americans report binge drinking in the past month, which is more than 40 percent of the total of current alcohol users.5
+- More than 65 million Americans report binge drinking in the past month, which is more than 40% of the total of current alcohol users.5

 - Teen alcohol use kills 4,700 people each year.
-That’s more than all illegal drugs combined.6
+That’s more than all illegal drugs combined.8

-Drunk driving costs the United States $199 billion every year.6
+- Drunk driving costs the United States more than $199 billion every year.6

 Alcohol and Women

-- Approximately one in two women of child-bearing age drink, and 18 percent of women in this group binge drink (five drinks per binge, on average).7
+- Approximately one in two women of child-bearing age drink, and 18% of women in this group binge drink (five drinks per binge, on average).8

 - Excessive drinking can interrupt the menstrual cycle and lead to infertility.7

-- Women who binge drink are more likely to have unprotected sex, increasing the risk of unintended pregnancy and sexually transmitted diseases.7
+- Women who binge drink are more likely to have unprotected sex, increasing the risk of unintended pregnancy and sexually transmitted diseases.8

-- Women who drink while pregnant increase the risk of fetal alcohol syndrome, which can cause mental and physical birth defects.7
+- Women who drink while pregnant increase the risk of fetal alcohol syndrome, which can cause mental and physical birth defects.8

-- Binge drinking dramatically increases the risk of sexual assault on women, especially those living in a college setting.7
+- Binge drinking dramatically increases the risk of sexual assault on women, especially those living in a college setting.8

 Alcohol and Men

-- Men are twice as likely to binge drink as women.8
+- Men are twice as likely to binge drink as women.9

-- Approximately four-and-a-half percent of men met the criteria for alcohol dependence in the last year.8
+- Approximately 8.4% of men met the criteria for alcohol dependence in the last year.9

-- Men are nearly twice as likely as women to have been intoxicated behind the wheel or involved in fatal motor vehicle traffic accidents.8
+- Men are nearly twice as likely as women to have been intoxicated behind the wheel or involved in fatal motor vehicle traffic accidents.9

-- Excessive drinking in men increases aggression, raising the risk of physical assault on another person.8
+- Excessive drinking in men increases aggression, raising the risk of physical assault on another person.9

-- Men are more likely than women to commit suicide while under the influence of alcohol.8
+- Men are more likely than women to die by suicide while under the influence of alcohol.9

-- Alcohol use increases the risk of cancers of the mouth, throat, esophagus, liver and colon in men.8
+- Alcohol use increases the risk of cancers of the mouth, throat, esophagus, liver, and colon in men.9

 Finding Help for Alcohol Abuse

-If you or a loved one exhibits any of the common warning signs of alcoholism, contact us to learn about what options you have (855-894-3703).
-Depending on the severity, you may only need an outpatient program.
+If you or a loved one exhibits any of the common warning signs of alcoholism, contact us to learn about your options at 678-251-3189.
+Depending on the severity, you or your loved one may only need an outpatient program.
 Please don’t stop alcohol abuse abruptly.
-It is a risk to one’s life.
-You or your loved one needs someone to help you through the process.
+To do so is to put your life at risk.
+You need someone to help you through the process.
 Our admissions coordinators are available 24 hours a day to answer your questions.